Pull Request Metrics for GitHub

 Get daily PR metrics reports for your repos.

-• Get daily snapshots of your team's GitHub activity
+- Get automatic daily summaries of your team's GitHub activity